ansible/collection_migration/migrate.md

                 - Jinja filters and tests FQCN includes the file name where the plugin resides.

-There are many corner cases if you want to automat the points above, see the `migrate.py` script for specifics.
+There are many corner cases if you want to automate the points above, see the `migrate.py` script for specifics.